tlhumphrey2/HPCCtS3/README.md

 I've also added the document, UsingHPCCCharm.pdf, that tells how to use the HPCC Charm with juju charm to deploy HPCC Systems to AWS and probably others as it gets updated.

+2014/11/04.
+Added mkEnv.sh and cpEnv.sh, two bash scripts that enables one to reconfigure an HPCC System deployed to AWS.
+It enables one to have multiple THOR slave nodes per AWS instance.